-This notice sets out how Palladium International Limited and the Department for Business, Energy & Industrial Strategy (BEIS) will use your personal data, and your rights.
+This notice sets out how Palladium International Limited and the UK Government’s Foreign, Commonwealth and Development Office (FCDO) FCDOwill use your personal data, and your rights.
 It is made under Articles 13 and/or 14 of the UK General Data Protection Regulation (UK GDPR).
-The Data Controller is the Department for Business, Energy & Industrial Strategy (BEIS), the Data Processor is Palladium International Limited (“Palladium”).
+The Data Controller is the Foreign, Commonwealth and Development Office (FCDO), FCDOthe Data Processor is Palladium International Limited (“Palladium”).

 You may also find a related privacy statement on Palladium’s website here which contains further information concerning the processing of your personal data undertaken by Palladium.
 A further related privacy statement for the Country Programmes Grant Management portal can be found here, this contains further information concerning the processing of your personal data undertaken by Skotkonung and Touchstone within the grant management system.
-Given BEIS will be the owner of the data the overall UK PACT Privacy notice is also available here.
+Given that FCDO FCDO will be the owner of the data, the overall UK PACT Privacy notice is also available here.

 We will process the following personal data: